open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 The [Zipkin](https://zipkin.io/zipkin-api/) exporter sends JSON in [Zipkin format](https://zipkin.io/zipkin-api/#/default/post_spans) to a specified HTTP URL.

+> These configuration options apply when using the
+> `opentelemetry-exporter-zipkin` artifact.

 | System property                 | Description                                                                                                           |
 | ------------------------------- | --------------------------------------------------------------------------------------------------------------------- |